Our Dog Owners Offer Their Top Feeding Tips:

 - Puppies Young pups should be fed 3-4 small meals daily, or preferably, they should eat every couple of hours.
 “Remember that if they were with their mother, they’d have access to her milk all day long,” she explains, adding that pups also have small stomachs, which cannot hold a lot of food at one time, hence the tiny, multiple portions.
 Additionally, puppies need to eat frequently to keep their blood sugar in balance.

 - Dogs, a Year and Older Adult dogs should be fed once or twice daily.
 You could even feed your dog more often, so long as the daily portion remains the same.
 For example, if your dog should consume 1 cup of food each day, but you’d like to feed it three times daily, serve three meals consisting of about 1/3 cup.
-Peterson says it’s also very important to take treat consumption into consideration.
+Peterson says it’s also essential to consider treat consumption.
 “This is especially true if you’re trying to cut back on your dog’s calories,” she says.
 “Always keep in mind the calorie and nutritional content of treats that you feed your dog, and calculate these into the daily total.”

 How Much Should I Feed My Dog a Day?